RocketDerp/April14_2025/June19_2025/People_in_Politics.md

 ##### Same with Malala

-Malala has so many excellent words and ideas to share related to women's rights on abortion, transgender - but people on social media (Bluesky, Reddit, Mastodon) grey-rocker her since her Octobe 8, 2013 book - more than a FULL DECADE of avoiding repeating her in the face of MAGA / USA deport-happy block-happy.
+Malala has so many excellent words and ideas to share related to women's rights on abortion, transgender - but people on social media (Bluesky, Reddit, Mastodon) grey-rocked her since her Octobe 8, 2013 book - more than a FULL DECADE of avoiding repeating her in the face of MAGA / USA deport-happy block-happy.
 It seems like people "into" video game competition and sports competititon and politics compettition do not want to address ending competitition of hate vs. hate, out-group hate.
 It sure seems that way.

 &nbsp;